rbannist/iac-hackathon/guide.md

 * Confirm build kicks off in Jenkins and VM size changes in Azure Portal

-## Phase 3: Desired State Configuration
+## Phase 3: Integrating Desired State Configuration
 ### Adding DSC to Existing Template
-* Edit templates/azuredeploy.json
+* Copy code from dsc/add-to-template.md into templates/azuredeploy.json
-*
+* Commit and push the changes

-## Phase 4: Moving to Azure Automation DSC
+* RDP into the VM and browse to http://localhost

-## Phase 5: More Complex Templates
+## Phase 4: Azure Automation DSC